manniecut/gut-hub-server/README.md

 ## Description

 This is the API utilized by the GutHub app.
 GutHub is a simple recipe sharing app.
-This API retrieves the necessary data from a databse and relays it to the client.
+This API retrieves the necessary data from a database and relays it to the client.

 ## Client
 - [GutHub](https://gut-hub.vercel.app/)